 HIPAA Compliance for Solo Therapists in New York City, New York — 2026 Guide

 New York therapists face the NY SHIELD Act in addition to HIPAA, with stricter breach notification rules.
-This guide covers what solo therapists in New York City must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in New York.
+This guide covers what solo therapists in New York City must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in New York, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $52,000